SteeltoeOSS/Documentation/api/v4/connectors/redis.md

 It supports the following .NET drivers:

-- [StackExchange.Redis](https://www.nuget.org/packages/StackExchange.Redis), which provides an `IConnectionMultiplexer`.
+- [StackExchange.Redis](https://www.nuget.org/packages/StackExchange.Redis), which provides an `IConnectionMultiplexer`
-- [Microsoft.Extensions.Caching.StackExchangeRedis](https://www.nuget.org/packages/Microsoft.Extensions.Caching.StackExchangeRedis), which provides an `IDistributedCache`.
+- [Microsoft.Extensions.Caching.StackExchangeRedis](https://www.nuget.org/packages/Microsoft.Extensions.Caching.StackExchangeRedis), which provides an `IDistributedCache`

-The remainder of this page assumes you're familiar with the [basic concepts of Steeltoe Connectors](./usage.md).
+The remainder of this topic assumes that you are familiar with the basic concepts of Steeltoe Connectors.
+See [Overview](./usage.md) for more information.

-## Usage
+## Using the Redis Connector

 To use this connector: